sschottler/async-testing/README.md

 - `npm test`
 - Start with `promise.test`, which demonstrates testing promises in isolation
 - The tests are designed to be self-documenting and read through top to bottom building on concepts demonstrated in earlier tests
-- Move on to `async-react.test` which demonstrates testing promises triggered inside a react component
+- Move on to `async-react.test` which demonstrates setting up assertions for UI updates in React components that happen async
-- Move on to `act.test` to learn more about why it's unnecessary
+- Move on to `act.test` to learn more about why it's rarely necessary

 # Setting breakpoints in the tests